Vyral/base-template/_posts/2019-11-27-what-its-like-to-be-on-the-dave-hooke-team.md

 {% include youtube.html %}

-What’s it like to be part of the Dave Hooke Team?
-Check out what one of our team members has to say in today’s agent spotlight.
+<p style="text-align: center;"><em>What’s it like to be part of the Dave Hooke Team?
+Check out what one of our team members has to say in today’s agent spotlight.</em></p>

 The Dave Hooke Team is made up of real estate professionals who are truly second-to-none in our industry.
 I’m so proud of the people I work with, in fact, that today I’d like to introduce you to yet another great member of my team: Andrew Johnson.&nbsp;